shreyashchavan/subway-counter/README.md

 # cMLr3asK

-## Done Project during learning from Scrimba, and say what I addicted to it...
+## Done Project during learning from Scrimba, and you know what I addicted to it...

 Happy Coding!